FleksySDK/PredictiveTextSDK/Integration/PredictiveSDK-iOS/README.md

 ## Credentials

-The FleksyCoreSample project requires setting valid Fleksy Core SDK credentials in the `info.plist` (for the keys `SDKLicenseKey` and `SDKLicenseSecret`).
+The PredictiveSDKSample project requires setting valid Fleksy Predictive SDK credentials in the `info.plist` (for the keys `SDKLicenseKey` and `SDKLicenseSecret`).

 ## Architecture

 The project uses Model-View-ViewModel (MVVM) pattern with SwiftUI.

-## Fleksy Core SDK integration
+## Predictive SDK integration

-These are the files of the demo app where the integration of the Fleksy Core SDK occurs:
+These are the files of the demo app where the integration of the Predictive SDK occurs:

-* `FleksyLibManager.swift`.
-The `FleksyLibManager` class configures and uses the APIs of the `FleksyLib` object for Autocorrection and Next word prediction.
+* `PredictiveServiceManager.swift`.
+The `PredictiveServiceManager` class configures and uses the APIs of the `PredictiveService` object for Autocorrection and Next word prediction.
 * `LanguagesManager.swift`.
-The `LanguagesManager` class uses the `LanguagesHelper` APIs of the Core SDK to have an up-to-date language file for the `en-US` locale.
+The `LanguagesManager` class uses the `LanguagesHelper` APIs of the Predictive SDK to have an up-to-date language file for the `en-US` locale.
 * `Candidate.swift`.
-This file contains an extension to the Fleksy Core SDK `Candidate` type to showcase how to apply a `Candidate` object to a string.
+This file contains an extension to the Predictive SDK `Candidate` type to showcase how to apply a `Candidate` object to a string.